stele1 Spec

 stele1.txt

 a human-oriented introduction to stele1 for someone who comes across the catalog without context. your tools should populate this with a file automatically.
-Add a README next to this file if you want a human-friendly intro tho the specific stele1 catalog.
+Add a readme.md next to this file if you want a human-friendly intro to the specific stele1 catalog.

 climb